cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 </tbody>
 </table>

-I think this seems like expected varation (where I would usually want replicates for metagenomics), but I hope that is made clear (and "high" and "low" are different enough to to be less likely for even biological replicates (if these had some from different stool samples).
+I think this seems like expected varation (where I would usually want replicates for metagenomics), but I hope that is made clear (and "high" and "low" are different enough to to be less likely for even biological replicates, if these had some from different stool samples - in this case, everything submitted was from ***the same stool sample***).

 ## Other Notes